schur/agon-light/README.md

 ### The MOS executable format

-The MOS header is stored from bytes 64 in the executable and consists of the following:
+The MOS header is stored from byte 64 in the executable and consists of the following:

 - A three byte ASCII representation of the word MOS
 - A single byte for the header version